tpcarman/As-Built-Report/README.md

     When opening the DOC report, MS Word prompts the following

-    _**"This document contains fields that may refer to other files.
-Do you want to update the fields in this document?"**_
+    `"This document contains fields that may refer to other files.
+Do you want to update the fields in this document?"`

-    _**Yes / No**_
+    `Yes / No`

-    Clicking No will prevent the TOC fields being updated and leaving the TOC empty.
+    Clicking `No` will prevent the TOC fields being updated and leaving the TOC empty.

-    Always reply **Yes** to this message when prompted by MS Word.
+    Always reply `Yes` to this message when prompted by MS Word.
-- HTML tables may show information overflowing cell margins

-   Relates to [PScribo issue](https://github.com/iainbrighton/PScribo/issues)  with word wrapping within cells
+- In HTML documents, word-wrap of table cell contents is not working, causing the following issues;
+  - Cell contents may overflow table columns
+  - Tables may overflow page margin

+- In Word documents, some tables are not sized proportionately.
+To prevent cell overflow issues in HTML documents, most tables are auto-sized, this causes some tables to be out of proportion.